What Is The Application Process For Students With Special Education Services?

 - Meet with an EPC Special Education Placement Counselor

-- Consult the section of this site relevant to details on the enrollment policies, process, and key dates
+- Consult the section of this Guide relevant to details on the enrollment policies, process, and key dates

 Please note that any change in special education services must be made through the IEP team and finalized in the IEP.
 The EPC cannot process requests for changes in service.